JoshLosh00/GB-emulator/README.md

 # GB-emulator
 A project to write a Game Boy emulator in C using SDL2.
 Current features:
-Fully functional CPU instruction decoder, basic PPU tile renderer, timers and interrupts, and ROM bank switching via MBC1.
+Fully functional CPU instruction decoder, basic PPU tile renderer, joypad input, timers and interrupts, and ROM bank switching via MBC1.
 Current limitations:
-As yet unimplemented functionality such as the object attribute memory transfer function, memory bank controllers beyond MBC1, joypad input, save data support and audio.
+As yet unimplemented functionality such as the object attribute memory transfer function, memory bank controllers beyond MBC1, save data support and audio.
-Limited commercial game compatibility.
+Limited testing on commercial games.
 The PPU is not yet cycle accurate.
 No GameBoy Color support.